muxyz/website/paper.md

 </p>
 <p>
 The global tech incumbents rule our lives.
+Exploiting our actions and delivering addictive services that are impossible to break free from.
+We
-Benefitting from exploiting our actions and delivering addictive services that are impossible to break free of.
-We have the chance to build a new system which removes these exploits and creates a more free, transparent and open economy.
+have the opportunity to
+build a new system which removes these exploits and creates a more free, transparent and open world.
 </p>
 <p>
 If successful, Mu will be the foundation for this open, value based, alternative to the existing services and systems